zannallan/header-icons/README.md

 - *Fork this repository.*
 - Write the HTML necessary for the header and navigation.
-- Use `float` to arrange the grain icons and the navigation items.
+- Use Flexbox to arrange the grain icons and the navigation items.
 - *Run it through Markbot and make sure it passes all the checks.*

 ---